Modjular/boringAI/docs/final.md

 #### Tunnel Length
 **Q**: Did the length of the tunnel have any effect on the speed of training?
-As shown in the graph below, the 21-block tunnel was terribly difficult for the agent to learn.
-Although we do see improvement over the long run, this experiment told us that, in order to train quickly, we would have to keep episodes short.
+As shown in the graph below, the 21-block tunnel was more difficult for the agent to learn.
+Although we do see improvement over the long run, this experiment told us that, in order to train quickly, we would have to keep episodes short, or figure out a curriculum that ramped up to longer tunnels.

 <img src="assets/returns_PP0_21.png" width="45%">